jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 [`agent-check`](#agent-check) and the agent is used to change the weight of the server.

-Blue/green on `deploy` mode also uses `initial-weight` as its minimum weight value, provided that the maximum is lesser than or equal `256`.
+Blue/green on `deploy` mode also uses `initial-weight` as its minimum weight value, provided that the maximum is less than or equal `256`.

 See also: